brennacodes/little-discount-shop/README.md

   - return all items
   - return a single item
   - return the merchant for a specific item
+  - search for an item by name, description, or unit price
+  - search for all items that match a given name, description, unit price, maximum unit price, minimum unit price, or items within a price range

 - Merchants
   - return all merchants
   - return a single merchant
   - return all items for a specific merchant
+  - search for a merchant by name
+  - search for all merchants that match a given name

 ### [Click Here for API Endpoints & Data Output](./project/api_endpoints.md)